cytoscape/py4cytoscape/doc/concepts.rst

 Value Generators
 ----------------

-You can set visual graph attributes (e.g., color, size, opacity and shapes) according to attributes assigned to nodes or edges by using Style Mapping functions such as ``set_node_color_mapping()`` or ``set_node_size_mapping()``.
+You can set visual graph attributes (e.g., color, size, opacity and shapes) according to attribute data assigned to nodes or edges by using Style Mapping functions such as ``set_node_color_mapping()`` or ``set_node_size_mapping()``.
 As described in the `Cytoscape Manual <http://manual.cytoscape.org/en/stable/Styles.html#how-mappings-work>`_, there are three different ways to map node or edge attributes to visual attributes.